DU-Racing/DU-Racing-System/info/README.md

 # DU Racing Locations
 ![DURacing](https://assets.prod.novaquark.com/74927/fa9f3d62-6aff-41aa-9ee3-3665a1116c7a.png)
 Welcome to DU Racing!
 Here you can find existing tracks that use our race system.
-It is grouped by location and includes info on where to find vehicles, which ones the track is designed for and where you can get databanks and a wealth of other info for racing ind Dual Universe.
+It is grouped by location and includes info on where to find vehicles, which ones the track is designed for and where you can get databanks and a wealth of other info for racing in Dual Universe.

 # Race Host Locations and Complexes
 ## Wonderland Raceway